em3ndez/tiny-web-server/README.md

 ### A webSocket and endPoint within a path

-Here's an example of defining both a WebSocket and an HTTP endpoint within a single path using TinyWeb:
+Here's an example of defining both a WebSocket and an HTTP endpoint within a single path using Tiny WebServer:

 ```java
 Tiny.WebServer server = new Tiny.WebServer(Tiny.Config.create().withWebPort(8080).withWebSocketPort(8081)) {{